This post may contain affiliate links. Please see our Disclosure Policy for details

 Let me tell you how gross a remote control can get.

-We had one that stopped working properly and when I tried to fix it, I realized how disgustingly dirty it was.
+We had one that stopped working properly and when I took it apart to fix it, I realized how disgustingly dirty it was.
 There were smudges of dirt all over the face of the remote, and the reason it wasn’t working properly is there was so much gunk built up that the buttons were sticking.

-I had to take the entire thing apart and use a toothbrush and toothpicks dipped in cleaner to get all the crap out.
-Then I wiped down the surface with cleaner, let it dry and put it all back together.
+I had to take the entire thing apart and use a toothbrush and toothpicks dipped in a disinfectant cleaner to get all the crap out.
+Then I wiped down the surface, let it dry and put it all back together.

 It worked like new.
 Now I wipe it with a disinfectant wipe every week and clean out any noticeable debris with a toothpick.